skorokithakis/stavros-notes/content/drone-stuff/ardupilot-setup-checklist.md

 - [ ] Note a comfortable airspeed so you can tune `TRIM_ARSPD_CM` later.
 - [ ] Fly and check what max pitch angle you can achieve to stay at `TRIM_ARSPD_CM` with throttle at `THR_MAX`.
 - [ ] Note the throttle percentage that will fly at `TRIM_ARSPD_CM` while level (so you can tune `TRIM_THROTTLE` later).
+- [ ] Fly in FBWA and see if you're gaining/losing altitude.
+Pitch up/down to fly level, check the pitch on the OSD, and use the formula `old_value+pitch*π/180` to get the new value (in radians).

 _(Many thanks to Michel Pastor for his help with everything in this note.)_